-Mortgage loans on real estate are carried at the unpaid principal balance less an allowance for loan losses.
-The allowance is comprised of a specific and general component.
+Prior to 2023, the allowance is comprised of a specific and general component.
 The specific component relates to loans that have been identified as impaired and is generally measured as the difference between the impaired principal balance less the fair value of the collateral, if collateral dependent, less cost to sell.
 The Company provides allowances for impairments of these mortgage loans based on a review by portfolio managers.
 For the general component, management's periodic evaluation of the adequacy of the allowance is based on past loan loss experience, known and inherent risks in the portfolio, adverse situations that may affect the borrower's ability to repay, the estimated value of the underlying collateral, composition of the loan portfolio, current economic conditions, and other relevant factors.

-Mortgage loans can be restructured in a troubled debt restructuring ("TDR").
+Prior to 2023, mortgage loans could be restructured in a troubled debt restructuring ("TDR").
 The Company assesses loan modifications on a case-by-case basis to evaluate whether a TDR has occurred and will then establish a specific valuation allowance for the excess carrying value of the loan over the estimated fair value of the collateral based on a third-party valuation.
-In response to the Coronavirus ("COVID-19") pandemic, there was an increase in the volume of loan modifications in the Company's mortgage portfolio during 2020.
-The COVID-19 related modifications were primarily in the form of principal and/or interest deferrals in accordance with the Interagency Statement on Loan Modifications and Reporting for Financial Institutions Working with Customer Affected by the Coronavirus during the year ended December 31, 2020.
-Accordingly, these loans were not categorized as a TDR.